iamstarstuff/iamstarstuff/README.md

 <div align="justify">

-  I am currently working as a Data Analyst in Payments & Splunk CoE (Center of Excellence) teams at AIB Ireland.
-My interests lie in the fields of computer vision, NLP, neural networks, ML and Big Data.
+  I am currently working as a Data Engineer in Payments & Splunk CoE (Center of Excellence) teams at AIB Ireland.
+My interests lie in the fields of finance, NLP, neural networks, ML and Big Data.

   I am an amateur astronomer and astrophotographer, passionate about science, technology and art.

-  My previous qualifications are Masters in Data Science from South East Technological University (SETU), Ireland.
+  I have a Masters in Data Science from South East Technological University (SETU), Ireland.
 Prior to this I have a BSc and MSc in Physics from University of Mumbai.

   Check out these cool [Physics visualisations](https://github.com/iamstarstuff/PhysicStuff/tree/main/Physics%20Programs) and [Math](https://github.com/iamstarstuff/PhysicStuff/tree/main/Math%20Programs) codes I wrote.